ilanschnell/bitarray/README.md

 Extend bitarray with up to n bytes read from the file object f.
 When n is omitted or negative, reads all data until EOF.
-When n is provided and positions but exceeds the data available, EOFError is raised (but the available data is still read and appended.
+When n is provided and positive but exceeds the data available, EOFError is raised (but the available data is still read and appended.